Who is this category set aside for and what is the general standard?

 As each O-1 case is unique, so is its preparation.
 Nonetheless, in general terms, our services will include the following for most O-1 filings:

-- Evaluate applicant’s background, accomplishments, and career experience as it pertains to O-1 eligibility
+- Evaluate the applicant’s background, accomplishments, and career experience as it pertains to O-1 eligibility

 - Analyze potential scenarios and application/filing strategies